 Blacklisting involves prohibiting the installation of certain applications on BYOD devices that are used for work purposes.
 This includes applications such as file sharing and Social Networking apps.
 The simplest way to blacklist applications is through a mobile device management platform that enables IT administrators to secure and enforce policies on enrolled devices.

 Adopt the principle of least privilege on both BYOD and company devices.
-This means that a user is able to access only the data and software required to do their job.
+This means that a user can access only the data and software required to do their job.
 This can reduce the effects of certain types of malware and limit the fallout in the event of a data breach.

-Protect BYOD devices with reputable Antivirus Software to identify and stop threats before they can make changes to the device.
+Protect BYOD devices with reputable Antivirus Software to identify and stop threats before making changes to the device.
 This is vital for protecting mission-critical data and avoiding downtime.

-A well-thought-out BYOD policy can go a long way toward minimizing the risk of a security breach, but if something manages to slip past your defenses, you need a process in place for restoring your data to its former state.
+A well-thought-out BYOD policy can go a long way toward minimizing the risk of a security breach.
+Still, if something manages to slip past your defenses, you need a process in place for restoring your data to its former state.
 Have a comprehensive backup strategy to ensure that any data stored locally on a BYOD device can be quickly recovered.